iclectic/tabletools/src/docs/using-table-tools.md

 ---
-title: Using the table tools
+title: Using the TableToolsTable component
 group: Documents
 category: Guides
 ---